raspberrypilearning/interactive-animation/en/step_7.md

 You can make your sprite perform an action such as playing a sound or moving when you click on it, and you can combine blocks to create a sequence of actions for the sprite to do every time you click on it.

-**Chirp and jump back when clicked** - [See inside](https://scratch.mit.edu/projects/435649420/editor){:target="_blank"}
+**Chirp and jump back when clicked**: [See inside](https://scratch.mit.edu/projects/435649420/editor){:target="_blank"}

 <div class="scratch-preview">
   <iframe src="https://scratch.mit.edu/projects/435649420/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
 </div>

-Add code blocks under a `when this sprite clicked`{:class="block3events"} to run them when the sprite is clicked.
+Add code blocks under a `when this sprite clicked`{:class="block3events"} block to run them when the sprite is clicked.
 This example plays a sound and move the sprite backwards.
 It can be used with a moving sprite.

 ```blocks3
 when this sprite clicked